rwk-unil/sapphire/doc/DNANexus.md

 Finally we will concatenate the updated non-overlapping BCF files to generate the final whole-chromosome BCF file.

-**Make sure all the files bcfs from next step are generated, this is a concat of the file of step8, if files are missing it will concat only what is present**
+**Make sure all the files bcfs from next step are generated, this is a concat of the files of step8, if files are missing it will concat only what is present**

 Note: This step requires an instance with enough storage for the final BCF file, it should be roughly the same size as the original file used as input to the SAPPHIRE pipeline.
 By default `mem2_ssd2_v2_x2` is used which has 160~GB of storage.